 An updated budget is normally not required at the award finalization stage.
-However, this may be needed in a small number of instances, if one or more of the following occur:
+However, this may be needed if one or more of the following situations occurs:

-- the CFI has requested that an updated budget be submitted; - there are changes to the infrastructure that require prior CFI approval.
-The institution must obtain prior CFI approval for: - any change having a negative impact on a project and its research objectives, regardless of the cost implications; or, - any new item (including increases in the quantity of an item) for which the cost exceeds \$50,000; - one or more items need to be removed or amended as per the funding decision.
+- The CFI has requested that an updated budget be submitted - There are changes to the infrastructure that require pre-approval by the CFI.
+Institutions must obtain pre-approval by the CFI for: - Any change having a negative impact on a project and its research objectives, regardless of the cost implications - Any new item (including increases in the quantity of an item) for which the cost exceeds \$50,000 - One or more items need to be removed or amended as per the funding decision.